<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252463768261371&amp;ev=PageView&amp;noscript=1">

 March 5, 2024

 Your environment when screenwriting isn’t often talked about, but it plays an important role in the creative process.
-From the lighting to the music you are playing, the ambiance of your workspace can foster your imagination and productivity from the lighting to the music you might have playing.
+From the lighting to the music you are playing, the ambiance of your workspace can foster your imagination and productivity.
 Below I’ll give some tips to creating the perfect environment for screenwriting!

 Read More: Creating a Personal Work Routine For Your Writing